Web-networks/reproto/README.md

 ### Node

 Nodes are used to access prototypes.
-There two kinds of nodes: `ServiceNode` and `ClientNode`.
+There are two kinds of nodes: `ServiceNode` and `ClientNode`.
 Here the latter is described.

 #### Construction